jillesvangurp/jsonj/README.md

 Notice how you can mix integers, strings, objects in a typesafe way.
 They are all converted for you to JsonElement using the fromObject method in JsonBuilder which converts objects in the most appropriate JsonJ equivalent.
 So Booleans, Integers, Doubles, Strings, etc. all become JsonPrimitives.
 Any JsonElement implementations are used as is and `Map` or `List` implementations get converted to JsonObject and JsonArray instances.

 Finally, the `array` method constructs a JsonArray using its varargs elements.
 Naturally it supports the same behavior of doing the right thing with any kind of object.
-You can even make it

 ### Classic builder pattern

-This works by chaining method calls that all return a `JsonBuilder` and then using the `get()` method to get to the constructed object.
+If you prefer, you can also use the builder pattern to construct json objects.
+You create a builder using JsonBuilder.object() and then you can simply chain put method calls that all return a `JsonBuilder` and then using the `get()` method to get to the constructed object.

 ```java
 import static com.github.jsonj.tools.JsonBuilder.array;